gindiehl/stoned/README.md

 ## Description

-An api that will return a list of minerals and associated properties.
-It lets users search & identify found stones by providing possible matches.
+An api that will return a list of rock types and a rocks minerals, with some associated properties typically used by rockhounds in mineral identification.
+It lets users search by rock type & provides an option to search for a random mineral.

 ## Technologies used / Prerequisites